tommyzakhoo/random-walk-part-1/README.md

 ## Gini Impurity

 The output with maximum tree depth set to 3 is shown below.
 X[i] refers to the i-th column of the feature dataset X in the input.
 What this decision tree is saying is that, starting from the top "root" node, and the data is divided into two sets based on whether X[60] <= 0.5 or X[60] > 0.5.
-Then, theese two smaller dataset is further divided into respective halves using the decision rule at their respective node.

-This process is recursively applied until final level or leaf nodes, where the data points are given
+Then, these two smaller dataset is further divided into respective halves using the decision rule at their respective node.
+This process is recursively applied until final level or leaf nodes are reached, and a label is recommended for the data in each leaf node.

 <p align="left">
   <img src="https://raw.githubusercontent.com/tommyzakhoo/random-walk-part-1/master/tree1.png">
 </p>

-I am going to try a very rough but simple method for selecting a "decent" maximum depth for my decision tree.
-This is done using the Gini Impurity, which is reported at each node of the tree above.
+The Gini Impurity is reported at each node of the tree above.
 For example, gini = 0.496 is reported at the root node in the tree above.
+Gini impurity is an interesting metric for how "mixed" a set of data is, using this process:

+1) Pick a random data point from the set.
+2) Randomly label the data point, using probabilities from the distribution of labels in the set.

+In this case, I have two labels "good" and "bad" for recipe rankings.
+If the probability of picking a "good" recipe in a data set is p, then the Gini Impurity is simply p(1-p) + (1-p)p = 2p(1-p).
+This is maximized at p = 0.5, when the data is evenly splitt

 ## Tree Pruning

-I am also going to "prune" the tree by recursive deleting leaf nodes that produces the same labels.
-For example, the two leaf nodes on the bottom far right of the figure above both predict the "good" label.
-Hence, that split does nothing, and I could have stopped at the previous node, which already predicted "good".

-Leaf nodes with

 There are [more sophisticated ways](https://en.wikipedia.org/wiki/Pruning_(decision_trees)) to choose maximum depth and prune decisions tree.

-I might try something better in a future project, but for now, I will be trying out this primitive method.
+I might try something better in a future project, but for now, I will be looking at the decision tree for various depths and pruning the tree by hand.
+For example, I will merge two leaf nodes recommending the same label, and splits with too few samples might be ignored unless it leads to a great split further down the tree.

+## The Decision Tree Classifier

 ## Cross Validation